Lagrangian filtering for wave-mean flow decomposition: Introduction

 Despite the many benefits of Lagrangian temporal averaging (and, as a special case, Lagrangian filtering) over Eulerian averaging, it is not typically used in the analysis of numerical simulations due to computational challenges: numerical simulations are usually Eulerian in nature, with data being defined at fixed spatial grid points.
 Previous approaches have used particle tracking methods, whereby synthetic passive particles are seeded in a numerical simulation and advected by the flow velocities, either during the simulation or afterwards using saved data.
 The scalar fields recorded at the particle locations can then be used to formulate Lagrangian averages \citep{Nagai2015,Shakespeare2017c,Shakespeare2018,Shakespeare2019,bachmanParticleBasedLagrangianFiltering2020}.
 Various difficulties with this approach include the computational expense of advecting particles and the potential of particles to cluster in certain parts of the domain, making a domain-wide Lagrangian average subject to potentially inaccurate interpolations.
 A recent open-source Python package developed by \cite{Shakespeare2021a} overcomes the latter of these difficulties by performing the particle tracking on offline simulation data and seeding particles at the midpoint of the interval of interest, from which they are tracked back and forth.
 This method has been successfully used to filter internal waves in a number of studies, but relies on large amounts of high spatial and temporal resolution simulation data being saved and processed \citep[e.g.][]{Shakespeare2021a,BakerMashayek2022,tedescoSpatiotemporalCharacteristicsNearSurface2023,jonesUsingLagrangianFiltering2023}.

 An alternative method for finding the Lagrangian mean was recently proposed by \citet[][hereafter KV23]{kafiabadComputingLagrangianMeans2023}, following on from a previous grid-based method for the same procedure \citep{kafiabadGridbasedCalculationLagrangian2022}.
 They showed that it is possible to define partial Lagrangian mean fields that lead to a set of partial differential equations (PDEs) that only depend on the current simulation time.
 These PDEs can be solved alongside the governing equations of the flow over the averaging interval, after which the final value of the partial Lagrangian means is equal to the full Lagrangian mean of interest.
+For each interval over which the Lagrangian mean equations are solved, only one instance of the full Lagrangian mean is computed, so the Lagrangian mean can either be found at a coarse temporal resolution, or multiple sets of the PDEs can be solved simultaneously to achieve a higher temporal resolution.
 This method allows the Lagrangian mean to be found on-the-fly, with no expensive data writing, storage or post-processing required.
 The Lagrangian mean equations can be solved with the same scheme as the governing equations of the flow.

 The Lagrangian mean found using the KV23 approach is the special case of an unweighted mean over a finite interval, often referred to as a `top-hat' mean.
 However, in order to control the frequencies that are retained by the mean field, i.e. to apply a Lagrangian frequency filter, a weighted mean is needed.
 In this work, we extend the method of KV23 to one for a general convolutional weighted mean.
 This allows us to perform Lagrangian filtering on-the-fly in a numerical simulation without particle tracking.
-We present three strategies for this purpose -- two of which were previously presented by KV23, and a third, new strategy that is better suited to Lagrangian filtering.
+We present three strategies for this purpose -- two of which were previously presented by KV23, and a third, new strategy that avoids some issues associated with the other two.